melezhik/Cromtit/README.md

 See project job vars.
 Optional

+# Configuration file example

+You can find a configuration file example at `examples/` directory

 # Web console

 Sparky exposes a web UI to track projects, cron jobs and reports:

 http://127.0.0.1:4000

+# Thanks to

+God and Christ as "For the LORD gives wisdom; from his mouth come knowledge and understanding."